 Section 2.
 All checks written against the Branch treasury shall require only one signature and shall bear the signature of the Treasurer or other officially designated signatory.
-Any check in any amount over $500.00 shall also require the written authorization of the Branch President.
-Written authorizations shall be retained by the Treasurer for the annual audit.
+Any check in any amount over $500.00 shall also require the authorization of the Branch President.
+Authorizations shall be retained by the Treasurer for the annual audit.

 Section 3.
-The books of the Branch shall be audited in the first (1st) quarter of each year for the previous fiscal year by an Audit Committee composed on one (1) Board member, one (1) General Membership member, and one (1) unaffiliated, qualified person.
-The Treasurer may not be a member of this committee, but should be present during the audit.
-The Board member and General Membership member shall serve for three years and may not succeed themselves.
+The books of the Branch shall be audited in the first (1st) quarter of each year for the previous fiscal year by an Audit Committee , as directed by the Audit Committee SOP.

 Section 4.
-The Audit Report shall be submitted to the Board of Directors for approval prior to March 31st and to the General Membership at the first meeting thereafter.
+The Audit Report shall be submitted to the Board of Directors for approval prior to the next General Membership meeting and is available to any member upon request.

 Section 5.Written receipts shall be required by the Treasurer for all expenditures, for audit purposes.